CleverCloud/documentation/content/doc/administrate/log-management.md

 ```

 As with the `logs` command, you can specify `--before` and `--after` flags.
-If no options are specified, the logs display continuously.
+If you don't specify any options, the logs display continuously.

-If you need to change the output you can specify the `--format` flag with one of these values:
+To change the output, specify the `--format` flag with one of these values:

 - simple: `2021-06-25T10:11:35.358Z 255.255.255.255 GET /`
 - extended: `2021-06-25T10:11:35.358Z [ 255.255.255.255 - Nantes, FR ] GET www.clever-cloud.com / 200`